Moheid/streamtuts/README.md

 Make sure you are in your working directory so everything work for you smoothly.
 As soon as you activate your virtual environment.
 - Install streamlit in terminal by using pip install streamlit
 - after install write in your terminal **streamlit hello** you will get a demo streamlit app

+## Using Uber data to Display Map and Data